-Whether you are just beginning to dip your toes into the underwater world or you are a seasoned pro with a zillion dives under your weight belt there are always more diving topics to consider.
+Whether you are just beginning to dip your toes into the underwater world or are a seasoned pro with a zillion dives under your weight belt, there are always more diving topics to consider.

 There is already a whole internets’ worth of content available to the marooned diver, from shaky green footage of divers looking at fish to the higher level epic edits taking you along on the adventures of some of the world’s most revered explorers.
 But now there is something new creating waves in the water.
 This article looks at the emerging medium taking the dive world by storm – the simple but dynamic podcast.